 For the new comer to bird watching the diversity and fleeting nature of the prize can be daunting.
 While a field trip with an expert is a great learning opportunity it can also prove disheartening.
 “How could that tiny brown flash have been a Song sparrow?”
 The missing piece here is the fact that the long time bird watcher is often not cognizant of, or at least not verbalizing the mental process she goes through to identify the “brown flash.”

-Place and time are more than a leg up on identification but the very reason for bird watching in the first place.
+I'll go further in that place and time are more than a leg up on identification but the very reason for bird watching in the first place.
 What makes bird watching so entrancing is the growing awareness of the layers of life painted onto a specific place.
-Layers that include the rocks and soil, the vegetation, the weather, topography, and all the slithering, hiding, climbing and flying biota that animated a place.
+Layers that include the rocks and soil, the vegetation, the weather, topography, and all the slithering, hiding, climbing and flying biota that animate that place.

 I hope that you will continue to enjoy checking in with the Daily Bird New England, and stay tuned for the next chapter.
 As always feel free to contact me with questions or comments, or if you’d are looking for a speaker or educational program.